Central banks move to calm jittery markets after Brexit shock

 STABLER, FOR NOW

-ECB Governing Council member Ewald Nowotny said markets were already stabilizing after the initial surprise, and that panic was not justified.
+ECB Governing Council member Ewald Nowotny said markets were already stabilising after the initial surprise, and that panic was not justified.

 Ten-year bond yields in Spain and Italy, up around 40 basis points in early trade, recovered most of their losses by midday.